WorldSEnder/MCAnm/README.md

 This project makes heavy use of the third party program [Blender](http://www.blender.org) during the modeling and animation phase although it is not bound to that.
 Blender is a "free and open source 3D animation suite" without any fees or costs.
 You can get the latest version of the softare [here](http://www.blender.org/download/).

 Depending on your use of this mod you might have to install several plugins that are part of the workflow.
-You can get those on gist.github.com/WorldSEnder, more precisely [here](https://gist.github.com/WorldSEnder/706b866da82b12ec64e8) and [here](https://gist.github.com/WorldSEnder/fc47f56f03415fc61d0c).
+You can get those with this repository [at the download section](https://github.com/WorldSEnder/MCAnm/releases).

 ### How to use